lone-cloud/next-deploy/README.md

 ## Getting started

+[Make sure your environment is configured to deploy.](#Configuration)

+The one-liner: `npx next-deploy`

+You can also install locally:
 `yarn add --dev next-deploy`

-[Make sure your environment is configured to deploy.](#Configuration)

 `yarn next-deploy`

 ## Background

-next-deploy started as a fork of [serverless-next.js](#https://github.com/serverless-nextjs/serverless-next.js) which itself is an orchestrator of various [serverless-components](#https://github.com/serverless-components/).
+Next Deploy started as a fork of [serverless-next.js](#https://github.com/serverless-nextjs/serverless-next.js) which itself is an orchestrator of various [serverless-components](#https://github.com/serverless-components/).

 ## Configuration

+### AWS

 To deploy to AWS you will need to set your credentials in your environment: